 Santorini is one of the most beautiful places we’ve been to but unfortunately, it’s also one of the most touristy.
 At times, it seriously felt like there were more tourists than locals!
 The entire island feels like it’s driven by tourism these days.

-Touristy areas equate to lots of tourist traps, but it’s nice to see that there are still plenty of traditional restaurants on the island serving great local food.
+Touristy areas equate to lots of tourist traps, but it’s nice to see that there are still plenty of traditional Santorini restaurants serving great traditional Greek food.
 You just have to stray a little farther away from the busiest towns to find them.

 The TripAdvisor links in this post are affiliate links, meaning we’ll earn a small commission if you make a reservation at no added expense to you.
 We really appreciate your support as this helps us make more of these free travel and food guides.
 Thank you!